-4. Urban Design, Historic Preservation, and Art and Culture
+4. Urban Design, Cultural and Tribal Cultural Resources, Historic Preservation, and Art and Culture

 Santa Rosa is made up of diverse neighborhoods, corridors, and districts, each with their own distinct character and identity.
-Pride in these communities and the city as a whole is a big part of what makes Santa Rosa a great place to be.
-Attractive design of buildings and outdoor spaces, historic preservation, and art in public spaces together support a high quality of life and esteem for Santa Rosa residents and businesses.
-Of course, although community character is celebrated across the city, some areas need more investment to reach their full potential.
+These communities help make Santa Rosa a great place to be.
+Attractive buildings and civic spaces, historic preservation, and community art support Santa Rosa's beauty, livability, and appeal as a destination for visitors.

-This chapter considers the key characteristics that contribute to Santa Rosa's sense of place.
-Goals, policies, and actions in this chapter implement the community vision by supporting the preservation of historic and cultural assets and using design standards and public art to shape the form and feel of neighborhoods and gathering spaces.
-This chapter recognizes the power of art to connect people, promote cultural inclusion and diversity, create civic pride and a sense of community, stimulate the local economy, and inspire the creative spirit.
-Beyond its impact on the built environment, a successful Public Art Program also supports an empowered, thriving, and inclusive Santa Rosa community connected through the power of art.
+This chapter considers some of the key characteristics that contribute to Santa Rosa's sense of place.
+Goals, policies, and actions in this chapter implement the community vision by supporting the preservation of historic assets and tribal cultural resources, and by using design standards and public art to shape the form and feel of neighborhoods and gathering spaces.
+This chapter recognizes the power of art and cultural resources to connect people, promote cultural inclusion and diversity, create civic pride and a sense of community, stimulate the local economy, and inspire the creative spirit.
+Beyond its impact on the built environment, successful public art and historic preservation programs support an empowered, thriving, and inclusive Santa Rosa community.

 In addition to visual character and image, the design of the city has important implications for adapting to climate change, reducing carbon emissions, improving public health, and promoting social equity.
 For example, community design policies can help Santa Rosa respond to risks from natural hazards such as wildfire with adaptations that increase public safety.
 Design-related policies can also support conservation through increased use of renewable energy and more efficient use of water, and by following sustainable building construction practices.

 Some policies and actions in this chapter, as in others, prioritize the needs of Equity Priority Areas to support equitable outcomes.
 Similarly, some goals, policies, and actions prioritize implementation in Areas of Change to focus the City's resources and realize the community's vision for the General Plan.
-Equity Priority Areas or EPAs are areas in Santa Rosa where residents suffer most from economic, health, and environmental burdens.
-The General Plan prioritizes the environmental justice needs and health and equity considerations of EPAs in the goals, policies, and actions of this and other chapters of the General Plan.
-EPAs are depicted on Figure 2-4 and discussed in more detail in chapters 2 and 6, Land Use and Economic Development and Health, Equity, and Environmental Justice.
+Equity Priority Areas are areas in Santa Rosa where residents suffer most from economic, health, and environmental burdens.
+The General Plan prioritizes the environmental justice needs and health and equity considerations of Equity Priority Areas in the goals, policies, and actions of this and other chapters of the General Plan.
+Equity Priority Areas are depicted on Figure 2-4 and discussed in more detail in Chapter 2, Land Use and Economic Development, and Chapter 6, Health, Equity, Environmental Justice, and Parks.